chess-fan/thoughts/README.md

 # about this blog

-I use this "blog" to show my thoughts on the chess project:
+I use this blog to show my thoughts on the ChessCoin project:
 * it should help get things going since the project seems to have not progressed for long time (e.g. [source code](https://github.com/coinforchess/chesscoin) last updated in 2016; I am actually the first one who [reported](https://github.com/COINFORCHESS/ChessCoin/issues/1) a bug in the bug tracker; ...)

 You can reply [here](https://github.com/chess-fan/thoughts/issues) (create an issue) or make a [PR](https://github.com/chess-fan/thoughts/pulls), or... just quote me on [bitcointalk](https://bitcointalk.org/index.php?topic=1510517.0) :-)